JayVee-Digital-Labs/scripts/bin/local-publish/README.md

 9. Creates a git tag with the new version.
 10. Pushes changes to the repository.
 11. Builds Storybook static files (if specified in the configuration).
-12. Deploys to Firebase (if specified in the configuration).
+12. Deploys (if specified in the configuration).
 13. Publishes the package to NPM (if enabled in the configuration).

 ## Example Configuration